Are You Whole Or Only Partly Whole?

 Taking time to prepare your heart.

 A good majority of God’s word is prophecy.
-Over 20-25% of both old and new testament scripture is prophecy.
-So we might say prophecy is important in the bible!
-2 Peter 1:20-21 says, “Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation.
-For prophecy never had its origin in the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
+By one account over 25% of both old and new testament scripture is prophecy.
+So prophecy is most important in the bible!
+2 Peter 1:20-21 states, ‘Knowing this first, that no prophecy of the scripture is of any private interpretation.
+For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.’
 God’s message is clear; he exists and is in control of history!
+This is truly comforting.
+There are over 300 prophecies that Jesus Christ has fulfilled on the topic of his life, death, and resurrection.

-If you knew something in the future was coming wouldn’t you think to prepare?
-No one likes to be left behind or left out of anything important, and in this case most important right?
+If you knew something in the future was coming wouldn’t you act to prepare?
+No one likes to be left behind or left out of anything important, and in this case it is the most important thing of all.
 If we know our car needs fixing we don’t wait until it almost falls apart to get it looked at.
-Or if one of our children needs to go to the doctor suddenly, we just wouldn’t ignore it would we?
+Or if one of our children needs to go to the doctor suddenly, we just wouldn’t ignore them would we?
 That is what Jesus is trying to tell us, be ready!
-Luke 12:40 states, “You also must be ready, because the Son of Man will come at an hour when you do not expect him.”
+In Luke 12:40 Jesus states, “Be therefore ready also: for the Son of man cometh at an hour when ye think not.”
 A lot of prophecies left to be fulfilled have to do with him coming again one day.
-And he wants you prepared not only for yourself but for your family as well and whom you love.
+And he wants you prepared not only for yourself but for your family and friends as well.

-2 Peter 1:19 states, “And we have the word of the prophets made more certain, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts.”
+2 Peter 1:19 states, ‘We also have a more sure word of the prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts.’
 The morning star is our Messiah.

 Whether you are a Jew or a Gentile, Jesus is coming back one day!